As a boy, Allen Say barely knew his grandpa.

 “He explored North America by train and riverboat, and often walked for days on end.”

-In spare prose and stunning watercolors, Say, now 78 and a resident of Portland, Ore., presents a lightly fictionalized account of his grandfather’s unusual life.
+In spare prose and stunning watercolors, Say, now 78 and a resident of Portland, Oregon, presents a lightly fictionalized account of his grandfather’s unusual life.

 “Of all the places he visited, he liked California best,” Say explains.

-He returned to Japan briefly to marry a woman his parents chose for him and settled with his wife in Oakland, Calif., where the couple had two daughters.
+He returned to Japan briefly to marry a woman his parents chose for him and settled with his wife in Oakland, California, where the couple had two daughters.

 Over time, however, this “lovely” and “gentle” man grew homesick, and in the 1930s, when his daughters were nearly grown, he moved the family back to Japan.